mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 - `expr IS [NOT] NUMBER` tests if the given expression is a number
 - `expr IS [NOT] INTEGER` tests if the given expression is an integer
 - `expr IS [NOT] TIMESTAMP` tests if the given expression is a timestamp
+- `expr IS [NOT] INTERVAL` tests if the given expression is a time interval

 ### [NOT] IN expression